No-regret Learning in Price Competitions under Consumer Reference Effects: Preliminaries

 We now provide an economic interpretation for our linear demand model by rearranging terms:

 When the posted price is greater than the reference price, i.e., $p_{i,t} > r_{t}$, the value $ p_{i,t} - r_{t}$ can be viewed as the consumers' perceived price surcharge w.r.t. the reference price, and when $p_{i,t} < r_{t}$, the value $ r_{t} - p_{i,t} $ is consumers' perceived price discount.
-Observe that in this rearrangement, demand increases when consumers' perceived price discount $(r_{t}-p_{i,t})\I\{r_{t}> p_{i,t}\}$ increases, and decreases as price surcharge $(p_{i,t}-r_{t})\I\{p_{i,t} > r_{t}\}$ increases, which is a conventional representation of how reference prices affect consumer decisions in related literature, see, for example, \cite{popescu2007dynamic, nasiry2011dynamic}.
+Observe that in this rearrangement, demand increases when consumers' perceived price discount $(r_{t}-p_{i,t})\I\{r_{t}> p_{i,t}\}$ increases, and decreases as price surcharge $(p_{i,t}-r_{t})\I\{p_{i,t} > r_{t}\}$ increases, which is a conventional representation of how reference prices affect consumer decisions in the related literature, see, for example, \cite{popescu2007dynamic, nasiry2011dynamic}.
 Furthermore, the coefficients $\beta_{i} - \gamma_{i}, \delta_{i}$, and $\gamma_{i}$ measure the demand sensitivity of firm $i$ to its own prices $p_{i,t}$, its competitor's prices $p_{-i,t}$, and price surcharge/discount respectively.\footnote{The dependency of demand on price surcharges and discounts are of the same order $\gamma_{i}$, which corresponds to so-called risk-neutral consumers.
-Related literature have also studied asymmetric demand dependencies on surcharges and discounts; see \cite{popescu2007dynamic,nasiry2011dynamic,hu2016dynamic}.} With these interpretations, parameter $\margin>0$ in the condition of $\beta_i\ge \margin(\delta_i+\gamma_i)$ can be viewed as a \emph{sensitivity margin} that represents to what extent demand is more sensitive to a firm's own prices relative to competitor's prices and surcharge/discount.
-Take for example the case where $\margin = 1$: we have $\beta_{i} - \gamma_{i} > \delta_{i}$, which means demand is more affected by a firm's own prices relative to its competitor's prices (see Equation \eqref{eq:d_2}).
-Additionally, for $\margin = 2$, we have both $\beta_{i} - \gamma_{i} > \delta_{i}$ and $\beta_{i} - \gamma_{i} > \gamma_{i}$, which represents the fact that demand is most affected by a firm's own prices relative to competitor's prices and surcharge/discounts.
-In this work, unless stated otherwise, we consider $\margin \geq 2$. {In particular, we only use this condition for showing our convergence results in Section \ref{sec:firstOrder}.}
+Related literature have also studied asymmetric demand dependencies on surcharges and discounts; see \cite{popescu2007dynamic,nasiry2011dynamic,hu2016dynamic}.} With these interpretations, parameter $\margin>0$ in the condition of {$\beta_{i} \geq \margin\left(\delta_{1} + \delta_{2} + \max\{\gamma_{1},\gamma_{2}\}\right)$} can be viewed as a \emph{sensitivity margin} that represents to what extent demand is more sensitive to a firm's own prices relative to competitor's prices and surcharge/discount.
+Take for example the case where $\margin = 1$: we have $\beta_{i} - \gamma_{i} > \delta_{i}$ {$ + \delta_{-i}$}, which means the impact of firm $i$'s price on its demand is greater than the aggregate impact of its price on the competitor's demand and the competitor's price on firm $i$'s demand (see Equation \eqref{eq:d_2}).
+Additionally, for $\margin = 2$, we have $ \max\{\gamma_{1},\gamma_{2}\} < \beta_{i} - \gamma_{i} $, which represents the fact that reference effects in the market due to surcharge/discounts are generally less influential than any firm's price on its own demand.